Chat with us on WhatsApp

 How should a finasteride tablet be taken?

 A finasteride tablet may be orally administered with or without meals, as the absorption is not affected by food.
+However, your doses should ideally be taken at the same time each day.

 What are the side effects of finasteride?